MetOffice/tcd-XIOS-demonstration/README.md

 # tcd-XIOS-demonstration

 Demonstration code for XML I/O server XIOS usage.

 Demonstrations of using XIOS are provided with Continuous Integration testing with respect to XIOS2 trunk.

+<em>Note</em>: This repo is a fork of the original UK MetOffice repo.

 ## Environments